 The Usenet structure and the fact that the downloading and recompiling of these files was only possible with the assistance of complex software meant that the Usenet remained a playground for computer geeks for some considerable time.
 Today, however, a large number of good commercial alternatives are available, making the Usenet software easy to operate.

-One example is the Usenext software which recompiles separated files fully automatically.
-Usenet software also uses special Usenet servers, enabling you to download as much content as you wish at full speed in exchange for a low monthly fee.
-Server retention time is 200 days for files and 1,000 days for text messages.
+One example is the Usenext service which recompiles separated files fully automatically.
+Usenext also uses special Usenet servers, enabling you to download as much content as you wish at full speed in exchange for a low monthly fee.
+Server retention time is 3,000 days.
 To find out more, visit Downloading from the Usenet…